-As discussed in Note 1 to the financial statements, effective July 1, 2021, the District adopted new accounting guidance for leases.
-The guidance requires lessees to recognize a right-to-use lease asset and corresponding lease liability and lessors to recognize a lease receivable and corresponding deferred inflow of resources for all leases with lease terms greater than twelve months.
-Our opinion is not modified with respect to this matter.
+As discussed in Note 1 to the financial statements, effective July 1, 2022, the District adopted new accounting guidance for Subscription Based Information Technology Arrangements (SBITA).
+The guidance requires subscribers to recognize a right-to-use subscription asset and corresponding subscription liability for all SBITAs with agreement terms greater than twelve months.
+Our opinions are not modified with respect to this matter.